Somnid/webrott/part3/pallets.md

 ![doom pallet](doom-pallet.png)

-This isn't how things are actually drawn though, before that we run them through the colormap.
-"COLORMAP" is a lump that defines 34 maps, each map is 256 bytes each representing an index into the current PLAYPAL pallet.
+This isn't how things are actually drawn though, before that we run them through the colormap. `COLORMAP` is a lump that defines 34 maps, each map is 256 bytes each representing an index into the current `PLAYPAL` pallet.
 Color maps are mostly for lighting in the Doom engine with each map representing a different darkness level.
-So as sector brightness changes as well as the distance from the player the colormap used becomes darker.
-There are some other "hacks" used but this is the base of the system.
-To show colormaps we need to know the pallet, so we get the "PLAYPAL" first.
-For previewing we only need the base pallet so we won't worry about the other 13 for now.
+So as sector brightness changes as well as the distance from the player, the colormap used becomes darker.
+To show colormaps we need to know the pallet, so we get the `PLAYPAL` first.
+For preview purposes we only need the base pallet so we won't worry about the other 13 for now.

 ```js
 function getColorMap(wad, dataView){